jbcodeforce/spark-studies/docs/dev-on-spark.md

 ### Environment setup

-I used the Spark 3.0 preview 2 from december 2019 release, and Eclipse Scala IDE from [here](http://scala-ide.org/download/sdk.html).
-See also [those instructions](https://sundog-education.com/spark-streaming).
+I used the Spark 3.0 preview 2 from december 2019 release within docker image, and Eclipse Scala IDE from [here](http://scala-ide.org/download/sdk.html).
+See also [some instructions from Sundog education](https://sundog-education.com/spark-streaming).

-Running the code in Eclipse uses a local jars file for spark.
+Running the code in Eclipse uses Spark jar files, so there is no connection to remote cluster.

-See also [the explanations](http://localhost:8000/#using-docker-compose) to run it with docker compose.
+See also [the explanations](http://jbcodeforce.github.io/spark-studies/#using-docker-compose) to run it with docker compose.

 ### First streaming program